 \section{ESE Protocol}

-In this section, we present a review of the concepts underlying the ESE protocols~\cite{trizac1, guery-odelinDrivingRapidlyRemaining2023}.
-The central idea behind an ESE process is to construct a customized time-dependent protocol, denoted as $\lambda(t)$, for the externally controlled parameter.
-This protocol is specifically designed to guide the system from the initial equilibrium state characterized by $\lambda_i$ to the desired final equilibrium state characterized by $\lambda_f$ within a finite time interval $t_f$ that is shorter than the system's equilibration time $\taurel$.
+In this section, we review the concepts underlying ESE protocols~\cite{trizac1, guery-odelinDrivingRapidlyRemaining2023}.
+The central idea behind the ESE protocols is to construct a customized time-dependent protocol $\lambda(t)$ for the externally controlled parameter.
+This protocol is specifically designed to guide the system from the initial equilibrium state characterized by $\lambda_i$ to the desired final equilibrium state characterized by $\lambda_f$ within a finite time interval $t_f$ which is shorter than the system's equilibration time $\taurel$.
 Let us consider a Brownian particle in a thermal environment at temperature $T$, and trapped in a harmonic potential with time-dependent stiffness, given by